marcos-gonalons/musement_test_php/README.md

 Secrets and passwords, like the weather api key, should not be commited in .env files.
 I decided to leave it there since it's a free key.
 You can use that one or you can change it with your own api key.

+---
+---
+*If you are going to work for TUI Musement throw a consulting company please specify the name of the company*
+Please refer to **Angela Maria Carsi**